-For some time, Invision Kansas City has been encouraging and helping small businesses move to cloud computing.
-By some estimates, cloud computing will surpass the $270 billion mark by next year, with a lot growth coming from the small business market.
+For some time, Invision Kansas City has been encouraging and helping businesses move to cloud computing.
+By some estimates, cloud computing will surpass the $270 billion mark by next year, with a lot growth coming from the business market.

 - More efficient service delivery for their customers

 - Measurable cost savings from leaving the hardware lifecycle behind (no more buying servers, storage hardware, etc.)

 - No disruption to business due to hardware failure

 While providing business tech support services in Kansas City, we’ve not only recommended many of our clients move to the cloud, but also facilitated it and offer cloud computing services, customized to each customer.
 With nearly 100% up time and industry leading security, Invision’s cloud computing services for business can handle any company’s most demanding IT needs.